ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/cell-data-types/index.md

 ## Enable Cell Data Types

+Cell data types are enabled by default, with the data type being inferred from the row data if possible (see [Inferring Data Types](#inferring-data-types)).

-Cell data types can be enabled by setting the `cellDataType` property on the column definition.
+Specific cell data types can also be defined by setting the `cellDataType` property on the column definition.

 There are six pre-defined data types: `'text'`, `'number'`, `'boolean'`, `'date'`, `'dateString'` and `'object'`.